pjakiela/ECON523/exercises/E9-randomization.md

 the control neighborhoods until after the study.

 The data set contains information on 6,853 households.
-Suppose you want to work with a local NGO to offer business training and mentoring to microentrepenurs, and you want to stratify treatment assignments by treatment status in the Spandana RCT to see whether impacts depend on the availability of microcredit.
+Suppose you want to work with a local NGO to offer business training and mentoring to microentrepeneurs, and you want to stratify treatment assignments by treatment status in the Spandana RCT to see whether impacts depend on the availability of microcredit.

 Create a do file that reads the Spandana data from Empirical Exercise 6 into Stata.
 Then extend your do file